-When you must file a claim for compensation for your injuries in a truck wreck caused by a negligent truck driver, you need the assistance of an experienced truck wreck attorney.
+When you must file a claim for compensation for your injuries in a truck accident caused by a negligent truck driver, you need the assistance of an experienced truck wreck attorney.
 While you want to leave the job of negotiating your settlement to your lawyer, you are a team member in your case.
 Understanding the process of settling a truck crash claim will help you appreciate his strategies and why your case may be taking longer to complete than you would like.

 Each truck wreck claim is unique, and its settlement will depend on the disputes with the insurance companies involved and other facts in the case.
 For example, if a victim waits to contact an attorney until the statute of limitations is about to expire, the attorney may skip some steps he would normally take and file an immediate lawsuit.
 However, there is a certain progression of steps that occurs in most of these claims.
 You can expect at least some of these steps to be taken before your claim is settled: